-Mandapa is 6.70 m long in north-south direction and 4.58 m wide.
-It contains sculpture of Chandeshwara, in the middle there is 1 m long sculpture of Nandi ox facing the sanctum.
-Nandi sculpture is not cut of mother rock, it is resting on platform of large stone blocks.
+Mandapa is 6.70 m long in the north-south direction and 4.58 m wide.
+It contains sculpture of Chandeshwara, in the middle, there is 1 m long sculpture of Nandi ox facing the sanctum.
+Nandi sculpture is not cut of mother rock, it is resting on a platform of large stone blocks.

 Entrance in the shrine is guarded by sculptures of two dvarapalas – guards (Mazhuvadiyar and Tirisulakar) resting on heavy clubs.
 The floor of the shrine is 2,11 x 2,10 m large, height is 1,90 m.
-Shrine contains lingam which also is cut out of mother rock.
+The shrine contains lingam which also is cut out of mother rock.

 South wall of mandapam contains 3.15 m wide Saptamatrika panel showing 7 goddesses sitting between Ganesha and Veerbadra.

-West wall is adorned with a group of deities – Muruga, Sankaranarayana and the lion vehicle of Korravai in the centre.
-Unfortunately this panel is damaged by vandals.
+West wall is adorned with a group of deities – Muruga, Sankaranarayana and the lion vehicle of Korravai in the center.
+Unfortunately, this panel is damaged by vandals.

-Vishnu temple is located closer to the western end of hillock.
+Vishnu temple is located closer to the western end of the hillock.
 Malayadipatti Vishnu temple is called Olipathivishnu Vishnugraham.
-Over the centuries-long history of this temple it has turned into complex of several structures.
+Over the centuries-long history of this temple, it has turned into complex of several structures.

 The presiding deity of this temple is Perumal, popular another name of Vishnu in Tamil Nadu.
 Temple though contains many more shrines for Vishnu, Shiva and other deities.